Why Certified Employees

 When you employ Linux Professional Institute (LPI) certified

 professionals, you employ the best Linux and open source skill set.

-With more than 175,000 certification holders, LPI is the world’s first and largest vendor neutral Linux and open source certification body.
+With more than 200,000 certification holders, Linux Professional Institute (LPI) is the world’s first and largest vendor neutral Linux and open source certification body.
 Delivering exams in multiple languages, with hundreds of training partners, and certified professionals in over 180 countries, LPI is also the global certification standard and career support organization for open source Professionals.

 LPI’s distribution neutral certification shows Linux versatility.
 This means that rather than being limited to one particular vendor technology, LPI professionals are capable of working with multiple open source technologies – mirroring the environments they will experience on the actual job.

 Our multi-level track verifies cert holders have the most comprehensive breadth and depth of Linux and open source knowledge.
 Our certifications are valid for 5-years, longer than most competitors.

 LPI certification is internationally recognized, which means cert holders can be employed anywhere in the world with the same verified skill set, and knowledge.

 LPI is the only certification separate from training, providing the necessary objectivity for true skills verification.
 It’s also the only exam and certification based on psychometrics as well as being community sourced and verified.

-LPI certification is like professional insurance.
-When a candidate is properly trained and verified through certification, they are less likely to make a mistake and cost the company money.
-They are also more efficient in completing projects, managing systems, and solving problems quickly.
-Why hire an employee when you can hire a professional expert?
+The Linux Professional Institute (LPI) certification is like professional insurance.
+When a candidate is properly trained and their knowledge verified through certification, they are less likely to make mistakes and incur costs for the company.
+They are also more efficient in their projects, in systems administration and faster in solving problems.
+Why hire an employee when you can hire a professional specialist?